 • Another .5 Mile Run

-You should feel free to modify this beginner’s Murph Workout to meet your current fitness level as long as you complete the entire circuit.
+You should feel free to modify the Half Murph Workout to meet your current fitness level as long as you complete the entire circuit.
 The main goal of the Murph Workout is to honor his dedication and the dedication of all who have passed away in the line of duty, and completing the circuit is an important part of the ritual.

 woman doing a pullup at Physiq Fitness